git/git.github.io/rev_news/drafts/edition-57.md

   I'm still mostly working around the code in the sequencer.
-Interactive rebases are one of the features I like best about git.
+Interactive rebases are one of the features I like best about Git.
 Being able to rewrite commits in order to polish a feature before merging it or posting patches helps make it easier to understand and review.
 I've also contributed to `add -p` and `diff --color-moved-ws` as I find those really useful as well.

   I also try to spend some time reviewing patches in the areas I'm interested in.
-One of the great things about contributing to git is the reviews one receives when posting patches, they're always friendly and constructive and I try to do the same for others.
-It's also interesting to see what problems other people who use git are facing and how they're solving them.
+One of the great things about contributing to Git is the reviews one receives when posting patches, they're always friendly and constructive and I try to do the same for others.
+It's also interesting to see what problems other people who use Git are facing and how they're solving them.

 * If you could get a team of expert developers to work full time on